Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### [?] is/are defined as a recommendation that can guide an organization in all circumstances and will guide organizations when adopting service management.
+### [?] is/are defined as a recommendation that can guide an organization in all circumstances and will guide organizations when adopting Service Management.

 - [x] Guiding principles.
 - [ ] Service value chain.